- Turn the silk pillowcases inside out

-Since silk pillowcases are smooth and slippery against the skin when you sleep the fabric won't be pulling your skin.
+Since silk is smooth and slippery against the skin when you sleep the fabric won't be pulling your skin.
 Compared to cotton pillowcases, your tossing and turning won't result in wrinkles from crushing your face against the pillow.

 2. Preventing Frizz

 Frizzy and tangled hair when you wake up from a long sleep is typically from tossing and turning.
 As you move around in bed, the fabric of your pillow catches on your hair and causes it to tangle.

 Since silk pillowcases are so smooth, you won't experience nearly as much frizz when you wake up.
 See how to get beautiful hair.

 3. Keeping Cool

 If you have trouble with overheating when you get to bed, a silk pillowcase can help keep you cool.
 Instead of trapping moisture like cotton, silk naturally wicks away moisture.
 This is especially helpful if you live in damp and humid climates.

 You'll also find that silk's ability to wick away moisture is great for your skin.
 Fabric like cotton normally absorbs moisture from your face, which can contribute to dryness when you wake up.
 Silk is less likely to absorb that moisture.